jasondeglint/MaViS/README.md

 $ pip3 install awscli --upgrade --user
 ```

-To setup AWS:
+To setup your login credentials run the following command:

 `$  python3 -m awscli configure`

 This will create a `credentials` file in the `~/.aws` folder.

-To check:
+To check that the install and credentials are working, run:

 ```
 $ pip3 install awscli --upgrade --user